 The Project benefits include: (1) the delivery of much needed housing for knowledge-based workers who are employed by growing companies in the Kendall Square area, (2) the delivery of much needed affordable housing, (3) a more active pedestrian friendly streetscape between Main Street and Broadway, (4) a street connection from Third Street to Main Street, and (5) annual real estate taxes of approximately $500,000 per year with little marginal cost to the City.

-The Project is located at 88 Ames Street on the south side of Ames Street across from the recently constructed Broad Institute Expansion at 75 Ames Street set in between 4 and 5 Cambridge Center
+The Project is located at 88 Ames Street on the south side of Ames Street across from the recently constructed Broad Institute Expansion at 75 Ames Street set in between 4 and 5 Kendall Center

-The Project marks a new phase in the Cambridge Center development.
+The Project marks a new phase in the Kendall Center development.
 The building will not only bring much needed residential units to the neighborhood, helping create a greater sense of community, but will significantly transform Ames Street by creating a new activated pedestrian experience along the street replacing an existing street-facing service/loading area and parking garage entrance.
-The existing parking garage will be reduced by one bay and 22 floors of new residential units will be constructed on a parcel in front of the Cambridge Center East Garage.
+The existing parking garage will be reduced by one bay and 22 floors of new residential units will be constructed on a parcel in front of the Kendall Center East Garage.

 The Transportation Impact Study was prepared in conformance with the City of Cambridge Guidelines for Transportation Impacts.